 The Sugarhill Gang and the Furious Five absolutely rocked The Shankly Hotel on Saturday.

-Indeed, Signature Live Events are passionate about staging live music shows – and The Shankly Hotel rooftop is the perfect place to stage such events due to the incredible backdrop and its amazing atmosphere.
+Indeed, The Shankly Hotel is passionate about staging live music shows – and The Shankly Hotel rooftop is the perfect place to stage such events due to the incredible backdrop and its amazing atmosphere.

 Explore the spacious rooftop or the delicious Bastion Bar and Restaurant down below as you enjoy a live music event that you’re sure to remember for a long time to come.